avianinc/px4_simulator/README.md

 2) Open the VNC server from Guac...

 3) To run the simulator:
-a.
-Open a terminal
+- Open a terminal
-b. cd into /home/user/PX4-Autopilot
+- cd into /home/user/PX4-Autopilot
-c. make px4_sitl gazebo # this take a while.. so get a beer
+- make px4_sitl gazebo # this take a while.. so get a beer
-d.
-Open a second terminal
+- Open a second terminal
-e. cd /home/user
+- cd /home/user
-f. ./QGroundControl.AppImage --appimage-extract-and-run
+- ./QGroundControl.AppImage --appimage-extract-and-run

 Have fun...